How to Save $500 a Month with These Simple Frugal Habits

 I found sneaky ways to trim costs.
 Thrifting was my secret weapon.

-• No-Spend Days: No-spend weekends with pantry meals were fun challenges.
+• No-Spend Days: No-spend weekends with pantry meals became fun challenges.

 Frugal Misc.
 HabitEstimated Monthly Savings